Triple-A-I/Chat-App/README.md

 # chat_app

--Flutter App for chat groups.
+- Flutter App for chat groups.

-ChatApp is a flutter app with firebase as a backend.
+- ChatApp is a flutter app with firebase as a backend.
 It enables users to chat in group.

 #Features